7-Step Guide to Magento Migration: +Tips, Best Practices, and Much More!

 How much will Magento migration cost?

 Magento 2 is a brand-new platform, which means you will have to invest a fair amount of money to get the most out of it.
+The cost to upgrade to magento 2 depends on several aspects.

 The cost of redesigning your store on Magento 2 can vary depending on the complexity of the design.
 For example: